What Is ‘SDLC’

 As gracefully as necessary, decommission the Product and help users migrate to a better alternative.

-This essay is also published in David's personal blog.
+This article is also published at scrum.works.